 - If there is pain in the joints, sleep on your back.
 Use 2 pillows under your knees, if necessary, to maintain position.

 - Take time for yourself.
 Twenty minutes, two times per day is recommended.

 These are guidelines.
 You will have to use your judgment to find which are most effective for you.
-For more information, please call our dental office in Durham, North Carolina, at 919-682-5327 if you have any questions for our dentist, Dr. Ellis K. List, or other team members at our practice.
+For more information, please call our dental office in Durham, North Carolina, at 919-682-5327 if you have any questions for our dentist, Dr. Alex Fleming, or other team members at our practice.